hsi-cy/InstagramAutoLikeBot/README.md

 It was designed to use web automation with Python selenium library to press likes on instagram posts.
 There are two input variables:
-1. A list of hashtags
+1. A list of hashtags you want to loop through.
-2. How many photo you want to press like
+2. How many times you want to press like, which is equivelant to how many photos you want to press like.

 The program will go to the page of the designated hashtag and open the first picture and press like.